BrentLayne/llm-prompts/mcp-server/README.md

 - **Description:** Provides detailed, step-by-step planning instructions for LLM-assisted software development.
 Use this tool to help a software developer and LLM collaboratively create a robust, actionable plan for implementing a software change, including best practices for clarifying requirements, structuring tasks, and managing dependencies.
 - **Returns:** The full contents of [`llm-prompts/planning-instructions.md`](../llm-prompts/planning-instructions.md)

+### `getGitCommitInstructions`

+- **Description:** Returns best-practice instructions and examples for writing semantic git commit messages.
+Use this tool to help a developer or LLM generate clear, conventional commit messages that communicate the intent and context of code changes, following the semantic commit format.
+- **Returns:** The full contents of [`llm-prompts/git-commit-instructions.md`](../llm-prompts/git-commit-instructions.md)

 ---

 ## Project Structure